quephird/saml-test/README.md

 So I decided to use them not for building a ClojureScript application but just for downloading and installing dependencies.
 It's a bit perverse... but it works!

+#### TODO: Say something about normally needing to upload SP metadata to IDP

 ## Getting things running

 #### Clone this repo